arvidn/libtorrent/docs/manual.rst

 Sets the maximum number of half-open connections libtorrent will have when connecting to peers.
 A half-open connection is one where connect() has been called, but the connection still hasn't been established (nor filed).
-Windows XP Service Pack 2 sets a defaul, system wide, limit of the number of half-open connections to 10.
+Windows XP Service Pack 2 sets a default, system wide, limit of the number of half-open connections to 10.
 So, this limit can be used to work nicer together with other network applications on that system.
 The default is to have no limit, and passing -1 as the limit, means to have no limit.
 When limiting the number